FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

        }

    **Note**: Change the `/home/happy0/projects/lila` locations to the path of your checked out repository accordingly.

    **Note**: New versions of nginx listen 8080 port by default.
-Verify that nginx listens 80 port.
+Verify that nginx listens 80 port (Probably in nginx.conf http block).

       server {
         listen       80;
         server_name  localhost;